KazimirasB/Apps-demo-video/README.md

 Status: PoC

-About: users can pay bills by phone (analog of payments terminals)
+About: users can pay bills by phone (analogue to payment terminals)

 Used: Android, Java, Fragments, Internet KSOAP, PayPal integration, dinamic UI loaded from server